The best student bank accounts

 Prioritise your overdraft

-The perks offered to students range from cash to railcards, but don’t be swayed by the freebies.
-This account needs to work well throughout university and beyond, so the main thing to consider is how much of an overdraft you’ll need and how long you will need it to be interest-free.
+The perks offered to students range from free cash to railcards but don’t be swayed by the freebies.
+The account needs to work well during university and beyond, so the main thing to consider is how much of an overdraft you’ll need and how long you will need it to be interest-free.

 Student bank accounts offer much larger than normal free overdraft facilities to help students through their expensive university years.